redis/redis-doc/topics/data-types-intro.md

     > bitcount key
     (integer) 2

-Common user cases for bitmaps are:
+Common use cases for bitmaps are:

 * Real time analytics of all kinds.
 * Storing space efficient but high performance boolean information associated with object IDs.